slycelote/caide/libcaide/README.md

 # Installation
 Simply unpack caide executable to your hard drive.
 Optionally, put it into a directory in your PATH for easier access.

-On linux you will need to ensure certain libraries are installed: libstdc++6, zlib1g, libgmp10.
+On Linux you will need to ensure certain libraries are installed: libstdc++6, zlib1g, libgmp10.
 On a 64-bit system append `:i386` to package names.

 # Quick start
 1. Run `caide init` in an empty directory to initialize caide project.